I don’t expect you to follow all these habits, nor do I do it myself.

 ”Stop.
 Look.
 Go.”
 Take the time to soak in the small miracles of life.
 If you come across a beautiful night sky, a bird singing beautifully, or someone doing an act of kindness, let it touch you.
 Take a minute, or a couple of seconds if that’s all you have, to experience the moment fully before getting on with your day24.

 Set up your own ”smile therapy.”
 We all know that when we feel happy, we smile.
 But did you know that it works the other way around, too?
 When you smile, you tell your nervous system that you’re happy, and that makes you feel good25.
-So,.
+So, create your own daily smile therapy.

 Do the ”misery dance.”
 This habit is closely related to the smile therapy.
 You can use it whenever life throws it’s minor annoyances at you.
 Did the paper get stuck in the printer?
 Do a silly misery dance for a couple of seconds26.
 That can be enough to interrupt a negative thinking pattern and instantly make you feel better.
 Fair warning: People may think you’re a nut.